berkyalkn/AI-travel-agent/README.md

 -   **Advanced Routing & Conditional Logic:** Using conditional edges to create a multi-path, self-correcting loop.
 The graph dynamically routes its own execution path back to different agents (hotel_agent or flight_agent) based on the strategic output of the Evaluator agent.
 -   **Stateful Multi-Agent Orchestration:** Using LangGraph to manage a complex, multi-step process where multiple specialized agents collaborate and share information through a persistent state (TripState).
 -   **Evaluation & Reflection:** Creating a dedicated Evaluator agent that critiques the system's own output against user constraints and available alternatives, enabling true autonomous decision-making and refinement.
+-   **Intent Parsing & Slot Filling:** The initial `Planner Agent` acts as a classic Natural Language Understanding (NLU) component.
+It parses the user's intent (planning a trip) and fills the necessary "slots" (`destination`, `budget`, `dates`) to create a structured request for the downstream agents.
+-   **AI-driven Reflection (Self-Critique):** The `Evaluator Agent` is a practical implementation of AI reflection.
+It critiques the generated plan against a set of rules (the user's constraints), mirroring advanced concepts like Constitutional AI where a system uses principles to judge and refine its own outputs, leading to more reliable and aligned results.

+### What You Get

+After processing, the application renders a complete and detailed travel plan directly in the user interface, which includes:

+-   **A Budget Summary:** A clear breakdown of the total estimated cost versus the user's budget, including a cost-per-person calculation.
+-   **Detailed Flight Information:** A table-formatted view of the selected flights, including departure/arrival times, airports, flight numbers, aircraft types, and layover details.
+-   **Curated Hotel Selection:** The chosen hotel with its rating and total price for the stay.
+-   **A Day-by-Day Itinerary:** A logical schedule of activities and experiences tailored to the user's interests, with actual dates for each day.